Dove of Peace showing off renovated pipe organ with sneak peak concert

 “We thought that in the meantime, given the dearth of classical events in the area (with) the COVID situation, this would be an opportunity to provide a classical music event in a safe way,” said Holtan.
 “It also gives us a little practice because we are going to start livestreaming our worship services.
 We’ve been doing podcasts to this point.”

-Dove of Peace has yet to resume in-person church services, even though Gov. Doug Ducey gave churches the green light to do so when his nearly 3-month-old stay-at-home order expired May 15.
-Holtan said the church has been broadcasting its services as podcasts and will wait until the state has 14 consecutive days of COVID case decreases.
+Dove of Peace has yet to resume in-person church services, even though Gov. Doug Ducey gave churches the green light to do so when his nearly two-month-old stay-at-home order expired May 15.
+Holtan said the church has been broadcasting its services as podcasts and will wait until the state has 14 consecutive days of COVID case decreases before resuming in-person.
 In the meantime, the church is figuring out how to livestream its Sunday service on Facebook.

 Seal, an Oregon native who came to Tucson four years ago to pursue a doctoral degree in choral conducting at the University of Arizona, will perform a program of chorale preludes that showcase the versatility of the pipe organ.